miguelscarv/pheye/README.md

-# Pheye - a family of efficient small vision-language models
+# Φ Pheye - a family of efficient small vision-language models

 - These models train a fraction of the number of parameters other models of similar sizes train
 - Are more efficient in how they incorporate vision into language tasks (dense cross-attention > LLaVA style architecture)